 From the moment we strap on our backpacks, tell the cats we love them and to behave themselves, and head out to the airport, an invisible target appears on our backs.
-We are now tourists and therefore a target to every tourist scam in the world.
-We are strangers in a foreign land, unfamiliar with local customs and easy prey to every unscrupulous taxi driver and vendor, limber-fingered pickpocket, or a full-blown scam artist in our host country.
-After many hours of research and many years of travelling, we can now successfully avoid the vast majority of these defrauding attempts.
-The vast majority but nowhere close to all, a feat made proportionally less possible by the more travelling one does.
+We are now tourists and therefore the target of every tourist scam in the world.
+We are strangers in a foreign land, unfamiliar with local customs, and easy prey to every unscrupulous taxi driver and vendor, limber-fingered pickpocket, or full-blown scam artist in our host country.
+After many hours of research and many years of traveling, we can now successfully avoid the vast majority of these defrauding attempts.
+The vast majority but nowhere close to all, a feat made proportionally less possible by the more traveling one does.

 She never came back.

 I ate the apples my friend’s mother packed for us for the entire 17-hour journey to New York and tried to forget all about that $20 bill.
 I had successfully put it out of my mind until a year later when I was at another bus station at college and was approached by a couple asking for just a few dollars for a bus fare home to St. Louis.
 They ran out of money and were stuck here and really wanted to just go home.
 They had no luggage on them.